Ellinikon Metropolitan Park

-The Hellinikon Metropolitan Park (also called "the Ellinikon") is an urban development under construction in Hellinikon, Athens, Greece, on the site of the former Hellenikon International Airport.
+The Ellinikon Metropolitan Park (also called "the Ellinikon") is an urban development under construction in Elliniko, Athens, Greece, on the site of the former Ellinikon International Airport.

 It is to include a park as well as luxury homes, hotels, a casino, a marina, shops, and offices and will have Greece's tallest buildings reaching up to 200 m in height.
 Construction had been scheduled to begin in 2008 and be completed by 2013, but the plans were shelved in the midst of the financial crisis.
-In July 2020, work began on the park and is due to be completed in 2025, while the Riviera Tower and Hard Rock Hotel & Casino Athens are due to be completed by 2026.
+In July 2020, construction began on the Ellinikon redevelopment project.
+The Ellinikon Metropolitan Park and associated public spaces are being delivered in phases, with initial sections expected to open in 2026 and further works continuing thereafter.
+The Riviera Tower which is set to become Greece’s tallest building, is under construction and is projected to be completed in 2027.
+The Hard Rock Hotel & Casino Athens is also under development, with opening currently anticipated in 2027.

+In September 2025, it was announced that ION Group would develop global R&D and Innovation campus, across two of the neighbourhood's of the Ellinikon, for €450 million.

 Outline

 The park is planned to encompass 263 hectares, while another 100+ hectares will be used for housing and office facilities.
 It is to be one of the largest urban parks in Europe, surpassing London's Hyde Park (250 hectares).
 The Riviera Tower and Hard Rock Hotel & Casino Athens will be the tallest buildings in the development reaching 200 metres in height, becoming the tallest buildings in Southeastern Europe.